Pooca1/FoxFishing/README.md

 # FoxFishing

-Project related to my studies.
+Project related to my studies at EFREI Paris.
-Realized with 4 friends.
+Realized with 4 friends/colleagues/classmates.